 Reading, reading and more reading is what we would advise for all our children.
-Reading is the single most important and effective homework and sharing books with children is the most helpful activity parents can do at home.
+Reading is the single most important and effective homework, and sharing books with children is the most helpful activity parents can do at home.
 Please speak to a member of staff if you need advice about reading, or if you would like to borrow extra books from the library.

 Class teachers will set appropriate homework; usually reading or maths, but should parents wish to provide more homework activities, please see the links provided by each year group.
-All the tasks are age appropriate and are in line with the National Curriculum.
+All the tasks are age-appropriate and are in line with the National Curriculum.
 The tasks are entirely optional but your child may bring any completed homework to show the class teacher.
 Please ask a member of staff if you have any questions about the extra homework activities.

-The curriculum leaflets provide parents with information regarding topics to be covered during the following half term.
+The half-termly curriculum intentions provide parents with information regarding topics to be covered during the following half term.
 Please talk to your child about their learning and encourage further reading or research where possible.
 The class teachers will be happy to expand on any of the information provided by the leaflets.